Everyone loves a good deal. But are you using the truly profitable e-commerce promo code best practices for your Shopify store?

 - Are you spreading promo codes on coupon sites?

-- Are you sending out to your own email list to keep ad costs down so you can afford to discount products?
+- Are you sending out your own email list to keep ad costs down so you can afford to discount products?

 Your promo code has to be in line with your discount strategy and the expectations of your customers.
 The best way is a massive undertaking of cross-channel marketing.